Hunter Valley Writers

 Time to Write!

 Sharpen your pencils, it’s time to put it all together.
-Today we begin the first draft, using the characters, setting and outline we’ve developed over the first three weeks.
+In term 4, we begin writing our stories for publication, using the characters, setting and outline we’ve been practising over the first three terms.
 First drafts are wild and crazy, and often make no sense at all.
 Punctuation doesn’t matter.
 Spelling doesn’t matter.
 We’ll worry about that later.
-Today we write and write and write!
+This term we write and write and write!

 The Second Draft